Paola Pérez (swimmer)

 Paola Valentina Pérez Sierra (born 5 April 1991) is a Venezuelan swimmer.
 She competed in the women's marathon 10 kilometre event at the 2016 Summer Olympics.

+Career

 In 2019, she competed in the women's 5 km and women's 10 km events at the 2019 World Aquatics Championships held in Gwangju, South Korea.
 In the 5 km event she finished in 39th place and in the 10 km event she finished in 42nd place.
 In the same year, she also competed in the women's marathon 10 kilometres at the 2019 Pan American Games held in Lima, Peru.
 She finished in 11th place.